Isaac247/capstone-project/README.md

  ```
  ![img4](images/change_ns-and%20-check_pods_and-svc.PNG)

-### Step 3: Monitoring and Logging using Ingress Nginix controller
+### Step 4: Monitoring and Logging using Ingress Nginix controller
-For the monitoring and logging aspect, helm was used to install prometheus and grafana chart respectively
+For the monitoring and logging aspect, helm was used to install prometheus and grafana chart respectively.
 1. Install nginx chart using helm
  ```
  helm repo add nginx-stable https://helm.nginx.com/stable